Code6226/prose-blog-test/_posts/2014-01-22-my-new-post.md

 layout: blog
 category: blog
 published: true
-title: My New Post - Now with 10% more post
+title: "My New Post - Now with 10% more post"
 ---

-## A New Post
+An exciting new blog post for the new year.

-1. _Hello
+1. _Hello_
 2. Two
 3. Three